stefanpejcic/dev.openpanel.com/docs/cli/config.md

 ```

 ### temporary_links

 The `temporary_links` option allows Aministrator to set a custom domain name to be used to generate temporary sub-domains for WP installations.
-[More information](https://openpanel.com/docs/changelog/0.1.8/#docker-resources)

 ```bash
 temporary_links=https://preview.openpanel.org/index.php